handres/WealthModel/README.md

 The program for the uniform distribution can be found in c_parallel, and the program for the real economy initial distribution can be found in nonuniform.

+There is another portion of the code, written by Kalyan Perumalla, which has been omitted here.
+Kalyan's program simulates an approximate model in CUDA.

 ## Usage